strongloop/strongloop.com2/_posts/2017-07-06-lets-build-a-band-app-loopback-pt1.md

   - LoopBack
 ---

 Note: The first phase of this series is complete.
-CLick on the links below for each part.
+Click on the links below for each part.

 * [Part 1: Let's Build a Band App with LoopBack!](https://strongloop.com/strongblog/lets-build-a-band-app-loopback-pt1/)
 * [Part 2: Creating Our First Model-Driven API Endpoint](https://strongloop.com/strongblog/lets-build-a-band-app-loopback-pt2/)